scottpetrovic/krita-documentation/general_concepts/projection/axonometric.rst

 (330° here is 360°-30°)

 Our rectangle we'll be working in slowly becomes visible.
-Now, this is a bit of a difficult angle to work at, so we go to :menuselection:`image &rarr; rotate &rarr; custom rotation` and fill in 30° clockwise:
+Now, this is a bit of a difficult angle to work at, so we go to :menuselection:`image --> rotate --> custom rotation` and fill in 30° clockwise:

 .. image:: /images/en/category_projection/projection_image_19.png